timholy/SnoopCompile.jl/docs/src/snoopi_deep_analysis.md

 - fix problems in type inference
 - add precompile directives

-The importance of fixing "problems" in type-inference was indicated in the [tutorial](@ref): successful precompilation requires a chain of ownership, but runtime dispatch (when inference cannot predict the callee) introduces breaks in this chain.
+The importance of fixing "problems" in type-inference was indicated in the [tutorial](@ref): successful precompilation requires a chain of ownership, but runtime dispatch (when inference cannot predict the callee) results in breaks in this chain.
 By improving inferrability, you can convert short, unconnected call-trees into a smaller number of large call-trees that all link back to your package(s).

+In practice, it also turns out that opportunities to adjust specialization are often revealed by analyzing inference failures, so this page is complementary to the previous one.

 Throughout this page, we'll use the `OptimizeMe` demo, which ships with SnoopCompile.